yzkr06/wordlistgen/README.md

 This tool is intended for authorized security testing only.
 Always obtain proper authorization before conducting penetration tests.
 The authors are not responsible for any misuse of this software.

+## ⚙️ Project Information

+This project was created using the AI tool provided by [bolt.new](https://bolt.new).
+Please note that some of the generated code may require modifications.
+I will continue to update and fix issues as they arise, so if you notice any problems, feel free to report them.
+Pull requests are, of course, always welcome!

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)